 We will meet you at the airport and then transfer to the hotel which is closer to the multitude of shopping centers and restaurants.

-Rolwaling valley is quiet mountainous region, visited by number of trekkers which is bordered with Tibet in the north.
-This region is home of the famous Sherpa climbers with unique culture of Sherpa and Tamang peoples, high glaciers lakes as well as many beautiful mountains including the Mt.
-Gaurishankar (holy mountain), Melungtse, Chekigo, Ramdung peak, Chobutse etc.
+Rolwaling valley is a quiet mountainous region, visited by a number of trekkers which is bordered by Tibet in the north.
+This region is home to the famous Sherpa climbers with a unique culture of Sherpa and Tamang peoples, high glaciers lakes as well as many beautiful mountains including the Mt.
+Gaurishankar (holy mountain), Melungtse, Chekigo, Ramdung peak, Chobutse, etc.

-This is really interesting visiting into Gaurishankar conservation area, less touristic than other Nepal trekking route as the route passes along Tama koshi river valley through remote Sherpa villages of Simigaun, Beding to Na.
+This is really interesting visiting into the Gaurishankar conservation area, less touristic than other Nepal trekking routes as the route passes along Tama Koshi river valley through remote Sherpa villages of Simigaun, Beding to Na.
 This trek can combine the peak climbing in this route including Ramdung peak, Yalung Ri.

 The journey will follow the same route back to Gongar Khola and then you will return back to Kathmandu.